We Fight For Results In Federal Court

 As you read through this section of our website, keep in mind that every case is different.
-Outcomes achieved in a prior case may not apply to all cases, but we can promise consistency in the effort we put into every appeal we handle.
+Outcomes achieved in a prior case may not apply to all cases, but we are dedicated to thoroughness and consistency in the effort we put into every appeal for our clients.

-We take difficult cases that other firms can't handle.
-As difficult as this case was (& no other firm wanted to take it on), we worked tirelessly on behalf of our client until we won this case in Federal Court!
+We take difficult cases that other firms can’t handle.
+As difficult as this case was (and no other firm wanted to take it on), we worked tirelessly on behalf of our client until we won this case in federal court.

 The ALJ found that our client’s allegations were not entirely consistent with the evidence.
 Specifically, the ALJ noted that she had intact visual fields, normal motor strength and gait, and normal respiratory functioning and range of motion.

 We never give up – we keep fighting for our clients until their case is won.
 This particular case went to federal court three times until the case was finally won.